Gloucester Park, named after the Duke and Duchess of

 island was constructed, opening on July 28th 1973.
 This was achieved by widening an existing

-watercourse and digging out a new channel to create an artificial island and two coves on the southern
+watercourse and excavating a new channel to create an artificial island and two coves on the southern

 banks.
 The two acre island is home to wildfowl and heavily populated with willow trees.
 At the same time,

 the eastern side of the lake was landscaped with more artificial hills.

 A boating lake with two artificial islands was also completed adjacent to the swimming

 pool.
 This opened around 1973 with the lake being divided into three sections, two of which were used by boats (see notes (2)).

 A wooden building, known as Blackmore Hall and accessed from Ghyllgrove, was also erected

 around 1973 for use by the 7th Basildon Scouts group and other social functions.
 This survived until

 the late 1980s and is thought to have been destroyed by fire.